xtreme5351/small-machine-learning/README.txt

-This code is to predic the movement of a randomly moving python turtle.
+This code is to predict the movement of a randomly moving python turtle.
 Its pretty basic, I know.

 Any code / algorithims / equation are 100% mine (I hope).
 Feel free to make any changes or improvements to the code.